 What to look for in a high level SEO audit:

-- Meta Robots – You don’t want to accidentally noindex key pages or nofollow links.
+Meta Robots – You don’t want to accidentally noindex key pages or nofollow any precious backlinks.
 This happens sometimes when developers shift things from staging to production.
 Rand Fishkin explains everything you need to know about Meta Robots in this episode of Whiteboard Friday on Moz.

-- Broken Links – Broken links are a prime source of leaking link equity.
+Broken Backlinks – Broken backlinks are a prime source of leaking link equity.
 You can find these with Screaming Frog, Ahrefs or Moz.